-The main idea of ‘salts’ is that you can use a very high concentration (20-60mg/ml) to take one or two puffs and relieve your craving instead of a having to vape much more of a lower strength (3-20mg/ml) to get the same effect.
+The main idea of ‘salts’ is that you can use a high concentration (20mg/ml) to take one or two puffs and relieve your craving instead of a having to vape much more of a lower strength (3-12mg/ml) to get the same effect.

 What devices are best for using nic salts?